-At Girls Gone Strong, we understand the importance of the basics.
-Everyone should squat, hinge, push, pull, and integrate single leg or split stance movements and core training at the level that’s appropriate for their abilities.
+At Girls Gone Strong, we emphasize the importance of the basics.
+Everyone should squat, hinge, push, pull, and integrate single leg or split stance movements and core training at the level that's appropriate for their abilities.

 That being said, occasionally it's fun to spice things up a bit and try new variations of "vanilla" exercises.

 Since you're visiting this site, it's a pretty solid guess that you have some experience in the gym.
 If you don't, that's OK too—just make sure you've mastered the basics before trying more advanced movements.

 Today I am showing you three variations of the classic Dumbbell Bench Press.